reverentgeek/node-weight-tracker/docs/blog-post.md

 init();
 ```

 In the previous code, the `init()` function uses `dotenv` to read in the `.env` configuration file, creates the web server, starts the server, and outputs the address of the web server.
-The `createServer()` function creates an instance of the hapi server based on the `port` and `host` values in the `.env` configuration file.
+The `createServer()` function creates an instance of the hapi server based on the `port` and `host` environment variables, which are configured in the `.env` file.
 It then registers the routes defined in the `routes` module.
-There's also an event handler defined for `unhandledRejection` in case an exception occurs anywhere in the application that doesn't have error handling, which outputs the error and shuts down the server.
+There's also an event handler for `unhandledRejection` in case an exception occurs anywhere in the application that doesn't have error handling, which outputs the error and shuts down the server.

 Next you need to define at least one route for the `routes` module.
 Create a new file in the `src/routes` folder named `index.js`.
 Add the following code to this file.